gerundiyyy/Java-mini-programs/README.md

 ##Java mini programs

-I will be posting my Java labs there
+I will be posting my Java labs there.